itaywe1998/EcoEvolution/Code_Diary.md

 There , the maximal rate is 2.85 deg/Myr.
 Even when the dT=~60deg, it is manageable by a dbar=1e-7, vbar=1e-5.
 The only way to kill them is to increase dT/dt relatively to vbar,dbar.
 Let us examine the limit of change.

+Newsflash:
+Atol and Rtol effect the result, namely the cutoff (fail) time, which is never of the n=0 type, but rather a sharp (non differntiable function) density profile, on high values (order of magnitude 1e1 or 1e2).
+This is an old issue solved usally by small atol and rtol, but here these small values (1e-10) yeilds a failtime=0.
+Whats interesting is for atol=0,rtol>0 there are 2 species at final frame, but for atol>0 ,rtol=0 there is only one surviving.
+Error log is a bit more specific now, seperating the mean(n)<0 and the max(n)<1e-5 cases.

+5.1.24
+So now with the temparature col in dat it is clearer that the species that have significan n in a certain patch follow very well the Tenv, it is just the numerical calculation that stopped at a certain point since the population did not undergo an extinction.
+If not fixed today, TODO : Figure out why the global assignments from the error handling section are not working (fail time not updated to >0, for instance, outfile as well).

 ```